Quantifying Urban Road Network Vulnerability and Resilience to Attacks: Results

-In our SUMO simulations on a grid, routes were chosen randomly, and each road has the same importance as every other route.
+In our SUMO simulations on grids, routes were chosen randomly, and each road has the same importance as every other route.
 However, in city road transportation networks certain routes like central highway systems are more important than others.
-Our theoretical $P(N_S)$ would not hold in real traffic due to not all roads being equally important in routes, as well as correlations between roads in routes.
+To account for this, we use information of city vehicle trip routes, explained in the following section.
+For Boston route information, we use data from a previous study which obtained the origin (O) and destinations (D) for individual travelers during peak 7:30-8:30 AM rush hour~\cite{colak2016}.
+The OD information was obtained though tracking of cell phone records of a target population during that period.

+To build the urban road network of Boston, and analyze the relative importance of roads in the context of traveller routes, we used OSMnx~\cite{osmnx}, a python package that represents Open Street Maps information on streets as networks.
+The resultant map of Boston contained information about nodes and edges.
+Nodes correspond to intersections and edges to roads that connect intersections.
+While we do not have granular information about the routes taken, Open Street Maps provides limited information on the speed limits of roads.
+Using this information, we infer routes from OD data with the shortest free-flow travel times, based on Dijkstra's shortest path algorithm~\cite{dijkstra1959}.

 In order to understand the fragility of urban routes to targeted disruptions, we apply our framework, in particular the probability kernel $P(N_S)$, to real trips in Boston.
-For Boston route information, we use data from a previous study which obtained OD pairs from travelers during peak 7-8 AM rush hour~\cite{colak2016}.
+For Boston route information, we use data from a previous study which obtained OD pairs from travelers during peak 7:30-8:30 AM rush hour~\cite{colak2016}.
 The OD information was obtained though tracking of cell phone records of a target population during that period.
 To analyze Boston road networks, we used OSMnx~\cite{osmnx}, a python package for working with Open Street Maps.
 The resultant map of Boston contained information about nodes and edges.
 Nodes correspond to intersections and edges to roads that connect intersections.
 While we do not have granular information about the routes taken, we obtained the shortest time paths corresponding to the OD data in the Boston road networks.
 For each route, we obtained all the nodes in sequence, corresponding to the shortest time path.

-In nominal taffic conditions, one would expect the various map applications to show the shortest time paths.
-Figure~\ref{fig:fig3}a shows the top 5\% of nodes (red) in the Boston road network.
+In regular taffic conditions, one would expect the various map applications to show the shortest time paths.
+Figure~\ref{fig:fig3}a shows the top 5\% of nodes (red circles) in the Boston road network.
 Visually, it appears most of the nodes are clustered around highways like I-90 and central streets such as Washington street.
-When these roads are initially disrupted, this cascades to adjacent roads as can be seen in Figs.~\ref{fig:fig3}b,c.
+When these roads are initially disrupted, this cascades to adjacent roads as can be seen in Figs.~\ref{fig:fig3}b.